Pet Safety Tips

 - Sensitivity to light and sound

 - Urinary incontinence

-What should I do if I think my pet has ingested marijuana?
+What should I do if I think my pet has ingested cannabis?

-With information from Health Canada, the Canadian Veterinary Medical Association and the American Veterinary Medical Association.
+With information from the Canadian Veterinary Medical Association and the College of Veterinarians of Ontario.

 Chocolate – That box of chocolates wrapped and trimmed under your tree may satisfy your sweet tooth, but it's poisonous for your dog.
 Make sure all food-related gifts are tucked away safely.

 Turkey – Turkey is delicious, but its bones and fat are too much for your pet's stomach and can cause severe upset.
 Make sure carcass leftovers are secured away from your pet.

 Bones – Bones are never a good choice for a snack, as they may become lodged or splinter in the digestive system.
 Ask your veterinarian for a recommendation on appropriate treats.